iMarioSL/aws-mlops/article-english.md

 8. Click on _Create_.

 You must do this for all the libraries your function requires.
-Alternatively, repeat this process only for the libraries that do not fit within the size limit (though I recommend doing it for every library so that you can individually add them to other Lambda functions in the future!).
+Alternatively, you can repeat this process only for the libraries that do not fit within the size limit (though I recommend doing it separately for every library so that you can individually add them to other Lambda functions in the future!).

 Now that we have created the necessary Lambda layers, all we need in our deployment package are the following files:
 1. The function (`lambda_function.py`); and
 2. The serialized model (`clf.sav`).

+> NOTE: Thanks to the Layers we created, there is no need to add any libraries
+> to our deployment package.
+We will make use of them in the next section.

 So compress these two files.
 In this example, we will compress them into a file called `deployment-package.zip`.